blenderous/blenderous.github.io/cv.md

 ## Skillset

 ### MongoDB *(level: basic)*
-- Learned to use MongoDB noSQL database using the basic level certification course on their website.
+- Learned to use MongoDB noSQL database using the basic level certification course on the MongoDB website.

 ### Javascript *(level: medium to advanced)*
 - Learned to make a web application MongoDB, ExpressJS and jQuery and NodeJS.
 Here is the link: https://daily-checklist-app.herokuapp.com/